 The Company's 401(k) Plan is available to all eligible employees who have worked more than 1,000 hours during a calendar year and were employed at the end of the calendar year.
 Participants in the 401(k) Plan may choose to contribute 1% to 100% of their annual pay subject to the maximum contribution allowed by the Internal Revenue Service.
 The Company's matching contribution is discretionary based on approval by the Company's Board of Directors.
-For the calendar years 2012 and 2013, the Company's Board of Directors approved a Company matching contribution of 50.0% of an employee's annual contribution to the 401(k) Plan, up to 6.0% of the employee's eligible income.
+For the calendar year 2013, the Company's Board of Directors approved a Company matching contribution of 50.0% of an employee's annual contribution to the 401(k) Plan, up to 6.0% of the employee's eligible income.
 The matching contributions (and any earnings thereon) vest at the rate of 20.0% for each of the participant's first 5 years of vesting service, so that a participant is fully vested in his or her matching contribution account after 5 years of vesting service.
 A participant is automatically vested in the event of death, disability or attainment of age 65 while employed by the Company.
 Employees are 100% vested in their contributions.
 For employees subject to a collective bargaining agreement, the match is only available if so provided in the labor agreement.

-The Company recorded matching contributions of \$0.5 million and \$0.6 million in operating expenses for the six months ended December 31, 2012 and 2011, respectively.
+The Company recorded matching contributions of \$0.8 million and \$0.9 million in operating expenses for the nine months ended March 31, 2013 and 2012, respectively.